mbloch/mapshaper/docs/development/undo-redo-implementation.md

 such as `DataTable`, `ArcCollection`, CRS objects, catalog datasets, and layer data references should stay in unit metadata unless they are explicitly serialized.

+Raster layer payloads are packed specially.
+Undo stores canonical `raster.grid.samples` and raster metadata, but strips derived `raster.view.preview.pixels` before writing the payload.
+On undo/redo restore, the preview is regenerated from `grid.samples` and the view recipe.
+This avoids counting both sample pixels and an RGBA preview cache in the History menu's "restore data stored on-disk" total.

 ## Restore Flags